bensenq/leetcode-c/README.md

-# Leetcode Solutio in C
+# Leetcode Solution in C

 `genname.sh` for creating directory for problem.